Original Cub Document

 OLD POW POEM COMES TO LIGHT

 A simple poem describing the suffering of American prisoners in a German POW camp after the Battle of The Bulge, 1944- 45. is read publicly for the first time at the 26th annual reunion of the 106th Infantry Division Association under way through Saturday at the Hilton Hotel.
 "I don't remember who wrote it, or why I kept it," said Samuel Gartner, center.
-The Jacksonville businessman was a sergeant with the 106th Division when German
+The Jacksonville businessman was a sergeant with the 106th Division when German4

 tanks overran his post.
 He was captured Dec.
 17, 1944, and was liberated at a POW camp in Bremerhaven the following May by the British Welsh Guards.
 Listening at left is Jacksonville insurance man Toney Altieri of the 109th and who also served in the China-Burma theatre.
 Jacksonville attorney Francis P. Conroy, right, was an officer with the 590th Field Artillery Battalion of the 109th Division when captured Dec.
 18, 1944.